-It’s my second year of lingerie studies and my first term is soon coming to a close… Along with a rush of deadlines!
+It’s my second year of lingerie studies and my first term is soon coming to a close… along with a rush of deadlines!
 Consequently, the past few days have been a flurry of lingerie activity in order to get my first design project ready to hand in.
 Even though it’s still missing the finishing touches, I thought you’d all like to see how my first lingerie project of the year has turned out.

 Initial sketchbook work: photography and exploring shapes and colours

-Our project brief gave us relatively free rein – requiring a bra, knicker and suspender belt with relevant technical accompaniments.
+Our project brief gave us relatively free rein – requiring a bra, knicker, and suspender belt with relevant technical accompaniments.
 I chose the starting point of jellyfish and sea life, having always been fascinated by the shapes and colours – flowing, light and delicate.
-There are so many ways that these qualities can be transferred to lingerie.
+There are so many ways these qualities can be transferred to lingerie.

 Photographs of ink in water